Neil deGrasse Tyson

 What was the most recent book Neil deGrasse Tyson wrote?

-Will there be any more books by Neil deGrasse Tyson?
+Are there upcoming new books by Neil deGrasse Tyson?

 How many books has Neil deGrasse Tyson written?